raspberrypilearning/cress-egg-heads/worksheet.md

 omxplayer cress_timelapse_full.mp4 –o hdmi
 ```

+## What next?

-To finish off it would be nice to send each pupil home with a copy of the final time-lapse video, along with their fully grown cress egg head.
+- To finish off it would be nice to send each pupil home with a copy of the final time-lapse video, along with their fully grown cress egg head.
+- Or alternatively you may wish to upload the video to YouTube.